Art by Jonan Everett

 Free investments are great, but there is a line.
 I can’t host my events in my own home, so I’m learning to spare some money to rent spaces.
 When a cost is essential to your business, you need to make it happen.
 If affording that expense is difficult, you can try negotiating the price or trading for services.

 Start out doing small things well and follow the trends that work.
-Rome wasn’t built in a day, and neither will your business.
+Rome wasn’t built in a day, and your business won’t be, either.

 Invest in things that you absolutely need and things that will allow you to grow.